BrannonKLuong/Smart-Parking-Lot-Monitoring-Android-App/README.md

 ![Android App Demo](assets/notification_parking_lot.gif)

 *In the list, a filled star indicates an occupied spot, while an unfilled star indicates a free spot.
-Notifications alert when a spot becomes available.*
+Notifications alert when a spot becomes available.
+Gif also does not provide audio but notification does ping*

 ## Project Description